 The general public

-In the case of the current pandemic, while it is widely accepted that healthcare workers, those caring for the sick, and those with COVID-19 infection should be wearing masks, significant controversy exists surrounding the use of masks as protection for the general population.
-These recommendations may be due a prioritization of personal protective equipment for healthcare workers coupled with the current worldwide shortages of masks, rather than the actual evidence to support or refute its use.9
+In the case of the current pandemic, while it is widely accepted that healthcare workers, those caring for the sick, and those with COVID-19 infection should be wearing masks, significant controversy exists surrounding the use of masks as protection for the general population.9

 The CDC and Health Canada recommend that the general public wear non-medical or cloth masks but not wear medical or N95 masks, in an effort to conserve those for medical professionals who require them.16-17